-A sore neck can be the result of damage to the underlying structures, but the intensity (sharp or dull ache) and area of your pain (symptoms) can point to a related injury e.g. shoulder injury or spinal nerve damage.
+A sore neck could be the result of damage done to the underlying structures, but the intensity (sharp or dull ache) and area of your pain (symptoms) can point to a related injury e.g. shoulder injury or spinal nerve damage.
 This article gives a detailed list of symptoms (ranging from Mild to Severe) to help you judge the urgency of getting treatment for the pain in your neck.

 Structures in the neck

 Your neck joins your head to your body.
 The neck enables you to move your head and eyes to see and avoid obstacles in your way, or to turn to investigate a noise you are hearing.
 Explaining the cause of your neck pain, requires us to look at the different structures, which forms your neck, and how they impact each other.
 These structures include; neck joints, discs, ligaments, nerves, blood vessels and muscles.
 You can get neck pain from damaging or injuring any one of these structures.
 Now, let us explore each one individually.